agonxgashi/MEAN-template/README.md

 + Download this project on your computer
 + Be sure you have started MongoDB service before running the application
-+ Navigate on project folder and then to /client subfolder
++ Navigate on project folder
 + Run ```ng build``` on here to generate Angular necessary files.
 Output files are by default created on ```/dist``` subfolder
-+ Return to project base folder and run ```node index.js``` This is the last step and if everything goes right, server will start listening for requests
++ Now run ```node index.js``` This is the last step and if everything goes right, server will start listening for requests
 + You can open your browser and navigate to localhost:3000 to see if application works

 ___